moshoodabdullahi/fcc-balance-sheet/README.md

 ![screenshot](fcc-balance-sheet.netlify.app_.png)

-Balance sheet project teaches on how to change the style of an element when you hover over it, It will trigger other events on your webpage.
+This PR emphasis on how to change the style of an element when you hover over it, It will trigger other events on your webpage.

 ## Built With

 - HTML5 elements
  - `caption`.
 - CSS properties
   - CSS Variables for reusable CSS values,
   - CSS Positioning `absolute`,